Conservatives Against Online Censorship launches to fight social-media political bias

 “It is these facts that make online political censorship one of the largest threats to free speech we have ever seen,” Mr. Bozell said in a statement.
 “Conservatives should be given the same ability to express their political ideas online as liberals, without the fear of being suppressed or censored.”

-The coalition’s unveiling comes with unrest over bias on the rise as conservatives balk at being blocked on social media and decry the growing influence of the leftist Southern Poverty Law Center in helping tech platforms identify and jettison “hate content.”
+The coalition’s unveiling comes with unrest over bias on the rise as conservatives balk at being blocked on social media and decry the growing influence of the leftist Southern Poverty Law Center in helping tech platforms identify and bar “hate content.”

 Last week, for example, the music-streaming service Spotify touched off alarm by announcing it had partnered with the SPLC, as well as the Anti-Defamation League, Muslim Advocates and GLAAD, to remove or refuse to promote any track that contains “hate content.”

-Reason’s Christian Britschgi argued that while “[f]ighting bigotry is a fine goal” and private companies may do as they please, Spotify’s policy is “an ambiguous mess doomed to failure.”
+Reason’s Christian Britschgi argued that while “fighting bigotry is a fine goal” and private companies may do as they please, Spotify’s policy is “an ambiguous mess doomed to failure.”

 The anti-censorship coalition called for the tech giants to provide more transparency “to see if liberal groups and users are being treated the same as those on the right,” and provide greater clarity on “hate speech.”